 Community members settled illegally in irregular households or businesses often prefer not to involve authorities when they receive deficient public services or see illegal activities happening in their areas.
 By avoiding authorities' involvement, they mitigate the risk of eviction, fines, penalties regarding their illegal status, or even the possibility of being displaced.
-Mariela shared with us the concerns expressed by some community members, stating: "It is preferable to live with that risk than to go to the periphery because of the conditions that arise when these replacement homes are assigned by the government."
-This reflects the difficult decisions some residents make in response to the limited relocation alternatives available to them.Facing the government's inefficiency, as well as their neighbours' limited complaints and petitions, community members are often forced to solve issues themselves.
+Mariela told us "It is preferable to live with that risk than to go to the periphery because of the conditions that arise when these replacement homes are assigned by the government."

+Facing the government's inefficiency, as well as their neighbours' limited complaints and petitions, community members are often forced to solve issues themselves.
 As Goyo put it,